Xtuden-com/100-days-of-code/log.md

 ### Day 5: October 28, Sunday

 ##### Today's Progress:
-1. Improving Backend: Completed the 2/4 project for certificate of 'Api and Microservices' by FreeCodeCamp
+1. Improving Backend: Completed the 2/4 module for certificate of 'Api and Microservices' by FreeCodeCamp

 ##### Thoughts
 - Parsed user info like ip, browser etc from request header